 Whether it’s in school, at home, in the community or online, let’s reach out and show each other the support we need.
 Reach out to someone you trust if you need to talk.
 Reach out to someone you know is being bullied.
 Reach out and consider a new approach.

 And it doesn’t stop with young people.
 From teachers to parents and influencers to politicians, we all have a responsibility to help each other reach out.
 Together, let’s be the change we want to see.
 Reflect on our own behaviour, set positive examples and create kinder communities.

 It takes courage, but it can change lives.
 So, this Anti-Bullying Week, let’s come together and reach out to stop bullying.

-How can you reach out for Anti-Bullying Week 2022?
+How could you reach out for Anti-Bullying Week 2022?

-As usual, schools will be able to download free teaching resources and themed assemblies.
-These will focus on the activities we can all take, to reach out and stop bullying.
+As usual, schools were able to download free teaching resources and themed assemblies.
+These focused on the activities we can all take, to reach out and stop bullying.

-Anti-Bullying Alliance patron, CBBC and CBeebies star Andy Day is leading celebrity support for the campaign, with his band Andy and the Odd Socks.
-The band will record and release a toe-tapping song to mark Odd Socks Day on the first day of Anti-Bullying Week.
-There’s a serious message behind the fun: let’s pull on odd socks to show we’re ALL unique and different, and let’s be kind to each other and respect each other’s individuality.
+Anti-Bullying Alliance patron, CBBC and CBeebies star Andy Day led celebrity support for the campaign, with his band Andy and the Odd Socks.
+The band released a toe-tapping song to mark Odd Socks Day on the first day of Anti-Bullying Week.
+There was a serious message behind the fun: let’s pull on odd socks to show we’re ALL unique and different, and let’s be kind to each other and respect each other’s individuality.

-For older children, the buzz on social media is an important part of Anti-Bullying Week, and a great opportunity for schools to share how they’ve embraced the anti-bullying message.
-It’s easy to get involved via #AntiBullyingWeek and #ReachOut on Instagram, TikTok, Facebook and Twitter.
+For older children, the buzz on social media was an important part of Anti-Bullying Week, and a great opportunity for schools to share how they’ve embraced the anti-bullying message.
+It was easy to get involved via #AntiBullyingWeek and #ReachOut on Instagram, TikTok, Facebook and Twitter.